burcakotlu/GLANET/docs/source/tutorial.rst

 ^^^

 **Required** if :option:`-e` is set.
-This option sets Multiple Testing correction as "Benjamini Hochberg FDR".
+This option sets Multiple Testing correction as "Benjamini-Hochberg FDR".
 You must either set :option:`-bh` or :option:`-bonf` to specify multiple testing correction option.
 If you do not set anything, default option is :option:`-bh`.